 After some background on AFCs and automatic stays, we provide our joint analysis of the costs and benefits of stays on the QFCs, with a focus on systemtically important financial institutions, including the special case of central market utilities.
 Following this, we state our respective policy conclusions.
 Briefly speaking, we both believe that repos (and certain closely related QFCs) that are backed by liquid securities should be exempt from automatic stays, or receive an effectively similiar treatment.
 Repos backed by illiquid assets, on the other hand, should not be given this safe harbor.
 We both believe that derivatives that have not been centrally cleared should be subject to automatic stays.
 One of us believes that stays should also apply to cleared derivatives.
 The other author favors an exemption of cleared derivatives from stays, except in the case of a failure of a regulated central clearing party.

 Duffie, Darrell and Skeel, David A. Jr., "A Dialogue on the Costs and Benefits of Automatic Stays for Derivatives and Repurchase Agreements" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 386.

 Banking and Finance Law Commons, Bankruptcy Law Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Corporate Finance Commons, Finance and Financial Management Commons